 What Is the Right Glass for Asti?

-The right glass for Asti is a flute.
-Just like for Champagne or Prosecco, the tall glasses with the narrow openings help to preserve the bubbles better than regular wine glasses.
+The right glass for the sweet Italian sparkler is a flute.
+Just like for Champagne or Prosecco, the tall glasses with narrow openings help to preserve the bubbles better than regular wine glasses.

 What Is the Right Serving Temperature for Asti?